HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/performance_tuning_kubernetes/env_reco.md

 !!!important
             Do not allow DX Core to run if the Prereqs Checker indicates a problem with the attached storage.
 There are Portal cache attached to the attached storage.
 If there are insufficient resources to efficiently access these caches, Portal performance can be.
-There are Portal cache attached to the attached storage.
 If there are insufficient resources to efficiently access these caches, Portal performance can be erratic or catastrophic.

 ## DX deployment options